Lyra McKee: Niall Sheerin jailed for having gun used to kill journalist

 A man has been jailed for seven years for possessing the gun that police believe was used to kill journalist Lyra McKee.

-Niall Sheerin, 29, from Tyrconnell Street in Londonderry, admitted possessing the pistol between 11 September 2018 and 6 June 2020.
+Niall Sheerin, 29, from Tyrconnell Street in Londonderry, previously admitted possession of the gun on dates between September 2018 and June 2020.

 He will spend seven years in prison followed by five years on licence.